 While epiCentre is a small program and relatively easy to install, the time taken to install the software is very much dependent on your IT department's policies, processes and responsiveness, and/or the IT support that is available to you.
 We recommend that prior to joining ePPOC, you ensure your IT staff are aware of epiCentre's technical specifications and agree to install the software at your service.

 epiCentre is updated periodically to incorporate enhancements, new features and bug fixes.
-Updates generally occur annually, and participating pain services are expected to install updates in a timely manner.
+Participating pain services are expected to install the updates in a timely manner.

 Participating in benchmarking workshops